Conquer your student debt. Refinance now.

 Congratulations, proud parents of graduates!
 As your student’s first teacher, you should be very proud to see them finish school, and excited to see them transition into a career.

-If you borrowed with the Parent PLUS loan program to help your child pay for college with federal student loans, you are not alone.
-Currently, there are 3.4 million borrowers in the Parent PLUS loan program.
+If you took out a Parent PLUS loan to help your child pay for college with federal student loans, you are not alone.
+Currently, there are 3.4 million borrowers in the Parent PLUS loan program according to the US Department of Education.
 The total debt owed at this time by Parent PLUS loan borrowers is $81.5 billion.
 While that may seem like a large number, it is only a small fraction of the total student loan debt in the US, currently $1.6 trillion.

 Large education bills can be a heavy burden on parents.
-However, now that your child has graduated, or is within six months of graduation, you may have some options available for loan forgiveness or refinancing when considering loan repayment.
+However, now that your child has graduated, is enrolled half-time, or is within six months of graduation, you may have some options available for loan forgiveness or refinancing when considering loan repayment.

 Do Parent PLUS Loans Qualify for Student Loan Forgiveness Programs?

-Short answer, no, Parent PLUS loans do not qualify for forgiveness programs.
-However, parents can first consolidate with the Direct Consolidation Loan program, then apply for forgiveness programs.
+Short answer, no, Parent PLUS loans do not qualify for eligibility in forgiveness programs.
+However, parents can first consolidate with the Federal Direct Consolidation Loan program, then apply for forgiveness programs.

 How to apply for a Direct Consolidation Loan

 To consolidate your Parent PLUS Loans you will have to apply for a Direct Consolidation Loan through StudentLoans.gov.
-This can be done online or by mail.
-After being reviewed you will be contacted by a consolidation servicer for any remaining tasks to complete and repayment terms.
+Enrollment can be done online or by mail.
+After being reviewed student loan borrowers will be contacted by a consolidation servicer for any remaining tasks to complete and repayment terms.

-Continue to pay your loans like normal during the application period, unless the loan or loans are in deferment, forbearance, or you are in a grace period.
+Continue to pay your higher education loans like normal during the application period, unless the loan or loans are in deferment, forbearance, or you are in a grace period.
 Once you have confirmation that your new Direct Consolidation Loan is set up your payment methods may change, so be sure to look into that with a consolidation servicer.

 Parent PLUS Loan Forgiveness with an Income-Contingent Repayment Plan (ICR)